romdotdog/the-ceiling/README.md

     this.worker = this.worker.reset { /* constructor fields */ }; // state is reset
   }
 }

+// note, commands can't accept handle borrows since they would have to be awaited, and commands can't be awaited
 ```

 come to the dark side we have UFCS